exercism/docs/building/tracks/new/select-testing-framework.md

 Remember that all Exercism exercises are by nature very small, so there's no need for the complexity that real-world projects sometimes require.

-### Document the decisions
+## Document the decisions

-As you make these decisions, document them in this repository's README.md for contributors and future maintainers.
+As you make these decisions, document them in the track repository's `README.md` for contributors and future maintainers.
 In particular, when someone submits a contribution that goes against one of these decisions, it's very helpful to be able to point to not just the conclusion, but also a bit about why that decision was made.
 That makes it easier to